MediaArea/MediaConch/Timeline.md

--- Prepare and submit a second version of an Informational Internet-Draft for FFV1 and Matroska -- Provide feedback to FFmpeg and Matroska on version 4 development -- Publish documentation on various workflows and use cases -- Release documentation focused on independent usage, usage in integration -- Finalize design and documentation of reporter output formats
+-- Prepare and submit a second version of an Informational Internet-Draft for FFV1 and Matroska -- Provide feedback to FFmpeg and Matroska on version 4 development -- Publish documentation on various workflows and use cases -- Release documentation focused on independent usage and usage in integration -- Finalize design and documentation of reporter output formats

 * October 2015